scala/docs.scala-lang/sips/pending/_posts/2016-01-01-static-members.md

 5. If member `foo` of `object C` is annotated `@static`, companion class `C` is not allowed to inherit classes that define a term member with name `foo`..

-6. If companion `object P` defines an `@static` method or field `foo`, classes inheriting from companion `class P` and their companions are not allowed to define term members with name `foo`.
+6. Only @static methods and vals are suppoerted in companions of traits.
+Java8 supports those, but not vars.

 ## Compilation scheme ##
 No modificaiton of typer is planned.
 The current proposed scheme piggybacks on already existing scoping restrictions in typer, thus requiring `@static` methods to be defined in `objects`.